 We account for stock-based compensation expense related to stock-based awards based on the estimated fair value of the award on the grant date.
-We calculate the fair value of stock options using the Black-Scholes Option Pricing Model.
+We calculate the fair value of stock options containing only a service condition using the Black-Scholes Option Pricing Model.
 The fair value of restricted stock units is based on the closing market price of our common stock on the Nasdaq Global Market on the date of grant.
 For service-based awards, stock-based compensation expense is recognized on a straight-line basis over the requisite service period.
-For performance-based awards, stock-based compensation expense is recognized using the accelerated attribution method, based on the probability of satisfying the performance condition.
-For awards that contain market conditions, compensation expense is measured using a Monte Carlo simulation and recognized using the accelerated attribution method over the derived service period based on the expected market performance as of the grant date.
+For performance-based awards, stock-based compensation expense is measured using a Monte Carlo simulation and recognized using the accelerated attribution method over the derived service period based on the expected market performance as of the grant date.
 For restricted stock units, stock-based compensation expense is recognized on a straight-line basis over the requisite service period.
 We account for forfeitures as they occur, rather than estimating expected forfeitures.